The president of Havas Canada explains the difference between UX and CX — and why it's important

 Microservices have helped reinvent software development, and they are widely popular among our software developers.
 By allowing for increased modularity, microservices allow us to develop and build solutions in a more agile fashion.
 They decompose a large and complex solution into smaller, more manageable services.
 This enables us to operate in a continuous delivery model and get features to market faster.

 In today’s business environment, change is constant and the long development cycles of earlier times are no longer palatable by business stakeholders on most engagements.
 Microservices let tech businesses stay nimble as requirements continue to evolve; however, it is not a one-size-fits-all solution for every client or project.

 How do you help CXOs think about microservices?

 Microservices took the world by storm and have changed the way we look at and work with IT.
-Microservices aren’t a secret and have enabled companies like Netflix, Spotify and Disney to reach a superior level of agility.
+Microservices aren’t a secret and have enabled companies like Netflix and Disney to reach a superior level of agility.